+Front End Web Development

+Office Administration

+Graphic Design

+Legal Administration

-Front End Web Development Office Administration Graphic Design Legal Administration Revit Technician Aircraft Maintenance Technician x 2 Class Groups Specific Skills Training Multimedia Facility Hairdressing
+Aircraft Maintenance Technician x 2 Class Groups

-Physical Considerations Access to Lack of IT Skills and fear of teaching remotely using unfamiliar technolo Equipment/Labs Laptops/ iPad Software and Systems Work Life Balance; Family commitments, Child Care issues, Home Schooling, WiFi / Broadband capacity Inability/unwilingness to engage remotely Pratical assessments requiring machinery and equipment meaning they could not be conducted remotely Unrealistic expectations of self and learners Access for staff in training in Learners' expectation of face-to-face training in a learning institution valide officiones rder to address hese Finglas ning Centre did he following: Actions to address Emotional Considerations Conducted a needs audit on a class by class basis Procured a supply of Laptops and arranged for IT Support Provider (an essential supplier during lockdown) to set up the Laptops for us by staff and learners.
-Laised with IT Department and FED Director to acquire CDETB accounts and access to Office 20216 as appropriate for identified Reset expectations in terms of learner reaction, engagement, pace of learning and outcomes. class group.
-Procured a small supply of Dongles in consultation with IT Depart- Encouraged innovation and discussion among instructing staff regarding: ment of learners without internet facilities.
+Specific Skills Training Multimedia Facility Hairdressing

+Physical Considerations

+Access to

+- Equipment / Labs Laptops / iPad Software and Systems - Wi Fi / Broadband capacity ners' expectation of face-to-face training in a learning institution these Finglas Training Centre did the following:

+Practical assessments requiring machinery and equipment meaning they could not be conducted remotely

+- The use of technologies such as Zoom and Teams Alternative Assessment processes and how to achieve valid outcomes

+'I didn't sign up for this

+Actions to address the Physical challenges

+Conducted a needs audit on a class by class basis

+Procured a supply of Laptops and arranged for IT Support Provider (an essential supplier during lockdown) to set up the Laptops for use by staff

+Liaised with IT Department and FET Director to acquire CDETB accounts and access to Office 2016 as appropriate for identified class groups.

+Procured a small supply of Dongles in consultation with IT Department for learners without internet facilities.

 Delivered one to one training where needed to individual learners on the use of Zoom and Teams to enable them to engage in class sessions and class meetings and discussions.

+Instructors engaged with very valuable CPD opportunities on using the following Zoom, Teams, Moodle, Blended Learning and other TEL topics organised by the FET Development Unit

-Course delivery during the recactive unplanned phase of lockdown Planning for reopening and future of course delivery.
-(This approach is purposely slow and intended to open discussion and evolve crea- tivity, planning sharing and reflection involving staff in the changes that will need to take place.
-Instructors engaged with very valuable CPD opportunities on using the following Zoom, Teams, Moodle, Blended Learning and other TE topics organised by the FED Development Unit.
+- Course delivery during the reactive unplanned phase of lockdown Planning for reopening and future of course delivery.
+(This approach is purposely slow and intended to open discussion and evolve creativity, planning, sharing and reflection involving staff in the changes that will need to take place